 On an annual basis, a sample number of research papers and/or projects from all English courses taught that year will be evaluated by a panel of faculty members, using the standardized Assessment Rubric for English Major Writing (attached).
 The writing will be evaluated to determine if students can demonstrate a basic ability to document sources in the citation style specified by the professor.
-At least 90% of students sampled will score a 4 (competent-to-strong) or higher on the evaluation.
+At least 100% of students sampled will score a 3 (competency) or higher on the evaluation.

-Analysis: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, the target was raised and courses were refined to increase instruction in the importance of citation and how to document resources accurately, consistently, and fully.
+Analysis: In AC 2019-2020, the target was met.
+Based on the analysis of the AC 2019-2020 results, courses were refined to increase instruction in the importance of citation and how to document resources accurately, consistently, and fully.

-As a result, in AC 2021-2022, the target was not met, with 42 out of 67 (63%) student projects being judged competent-to-strong or higher in their ability to document sources in the citation style specified by the professor.
-This is the first cycle in which the assessment cycle was based on the percentage of students scoring competent-to-strong, and a larger number of students were assessed on this measure, which accounts for the target not being met.
+As a result, in AC 2020-2021, the target was met, with 43 out of 43 (100%) student projects being judged competent or higher in their ability to document sources in the citation style specified by the professor.
+This represents a 1.59% increase from the previous year.

-Decision: In AC 2021-2022, the target was not met.
-Based on the analysis of the AC 2021-2022 results, in AC 2022-2023, the faculty will implement the following changes to drive the cycle of improvement.
-The courses will be refined to increase instruction in the importance of citation and how to document resources accurately, consistently, and fully.

-The target will remain set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2022-2023.
+Decision: In AC 2020-2021, the target was met.
+Based on the analysis of the AC 2020-2021 results, in AC 2021-2022, faculty will attend a professional development session to identify the key elements of documenting sources that students struggle with, and how to target those elements in instruction and assessment.
+The target will be set at 90% of student work receiving a score of competent-to-strong or higher on the Rubric for English Major Writing for AC 2020-2021.